Certificate in Victim Advocacy

 About

-The Certificate in Victim Advocacy at Fort Hays State University prepares students for roles supporting and advocating for crime victims.
-This growing area within criminal justice equips students with the knowledge and skills needed to assist victims throughout the criminal justice process.
-Combining theory with practical application, the certificate ensures students are ready to make a meaningful impact in their communities.
+The Certificate in Victim Advocacy at Fort Hays State University prepares students to support and advocate for individuals affected by crime.
+As a growing field within the criminal justice system, victim advocacy requires a deep understanding of how to assist victims throughout every stage of the legal process.
+This certificate blends theoretical knowledge with practical skills, ensuring students are well-equipped to make a meaningful impact in their communities.

 Why pursue a Certificate in Victim Advocacy at Fort Hays State University?